Visa Waiver Program: Road map

-Hong Kong is the only jurisdiction with a higher Human Development Index than the United States whose citizens cannot enjoy the program.
+Chief Executive of Hong Kong Donald Tsang raised the issue of allowing holders of Hong Kong Special Administrative Region passports or British National (Overseas) passports to participate in the VWP during his visit to the United States in 2011, but proposals to allow this were not successful.
+Hong Kong was the only jurisdiction with a higher Human Development Index than the United States whose citizens could not enjoy the program.
 The visa refusal rate for Hong Kong dropped to 1.7% for HKSAR passport and 2.6% for British National (Overseas) passport in 2012.
-Hong Kong met all VWP criteria but did not qualify at the time because it was not legally a separate country, despite having its own passports and independent judicial system, monetary system and immigration control.
-The former Chief Executive of Hong Kong, Donald Tsang, raised the issue with then-Secretary of State Hillary Clinton during his visit to the United States in 2011 and was met with positive response.
-On May 16, 2013, a bipartisan amendment bill was passed by the Senate Judiciary Committee but not ratified into law.
+Hong Kong met all VWP criteria but did not qualify because it was not legally a separate country, despite having its own passports and independent judicial system, monetary system and immigration control.
+In 2013, a bipartisan bill was introduced in Congress to allow Hong Kong to qualify for the VWP as if it were a country, but it was not further considered.
 On August 10, 2015, the U.S. Consul General to Hong Kong and Macau, Clifford Hart, said during an interview with South China Morning Post that the visa waiver was "not happening anytime soon", as the Visa Waiver law required the participant to be a "sovereign state" and Hong Kong was not independent, thus ending the possibility of Hong Kong joining the program.
 He also denied that the failed lobbying effort of the HKSAR government on this issue was a result of the refusal of detaining Edward Snowden in 2013.

 Chile joined the VWP on March 31, 2014.

-On May 11, 2018, the U.S. threatened to remove Hungary from the Visa Waiver Program after multiple cases of passport fraud.
-An official report discovered a fraud scheme which allowed non-Hungarians to enter the U.S. under false identities.
+In 2014, the European Union pressured the United States to extend the Visa Waiver Program to its five member states that were not yet included in it (Bulgaria, Croatia, Cyprus, Poland and Romania).
+In November 2014, the Bulgarian government announced that it would not ratify the Transatlantic Trade and Investment Partnership unless the United States lifted the visa requirement for its nationals.
+Due to incomplete U.S. reciprocity, in March 2017 the European Parliament approved a non-binding resolution calling on the European Commission to suspend the visa exemption for U.S. nationals to travel the Schengen Area.
+On May 2, 2017, the European Commission decided not act on the resolution and hoped to restart full visa reciprocity negotiations for the remaining EU member states with the new U.S. administration.

-As of December 2018, ESTA is no longer approved in real-time to qualifying passengers and passengers are required to apply no later than 72 hours before departure.
+In December 2018, ESTA was no longer processed in real time, and travelers were advised to apply at least 72 hours before departure.